tansaku/report_intermittent_fails/README.md

 found 1 issues for repo:AgileVentures/LocalSupport "Intermittent Fail: ./spec/controllers/application_controller_spec.rb"+in:title
 ```

-to run in CI the gem needs to be added and the takes run from the CI script, e.g. in .travis.yml
+to run in CI the gem needs to be added to the project you want to monitor and the tasks run from the CI script, e.g. in .travis.yml

 ```
 - bundle exec rake report_intermittent_fails:reassemble_spec_examples
 - bundle exec rake report_intermittent_fails:rerun_failing_tests
 ```

 even if you are not breaking the tests up to run in parallel `reassemble_spec_examples` is currently needed to put the test results in the correct file for processing by `rerun_failing_tests`

 ## TODO

+* [ ] usage instructions
+* [ ] consistent approach for env vars
+* [x] more tests
+* [x] gemification
-* remove all puts and place with logger ...
+* [x] remove all puts and place with logger ...
-* are there existing test reassembling tools that would be more reliable for us to use?
+* [ ] are there existing test reassembling tools that would be more reliable for us to use?
-* review the rubocop disables we've put in
+* [ ] review the rubocop disables we've put in

 ## Approach

 So we have a couple of well tested objects to create issues and to analyze rspec logs.
 There are a few places where we are running on the metal via backticks.

-Everything is under tests, but we could probably use another object in the rerun_failing_tests file.
+Everything is under tests, but we could probably use another object in the rerun_failing_tests file, and some general review and reorganisation there as it's just been split up to meet the rubocop requirements rather than been made to appear coherent ...

 ## Development